neondatabase/website/content/docs/introduction/plans.md

 | **Storage**                             | Up to 10 GiB of data storage                                  |
 | **Compute**                             | Up to 1,200 _active hours_/month (300 compute hours) for all computes in all projects |

-Launch plan users can access extra compute hours beyond the 1200 compute hours/month included in the Launch plan.
+Launch plan users can access extra compute hours beyond the 1,200 compute hours/month included in the Launch plan.
 Extra compute hours are billed automatically.
 Please refer to our [pricing](https://neon.tech/pricing) page for the per-hour cost.

 In addition, Launch plan users have access to the following Neon features:

 - [All compute features](#compute-features): Includes [compute sizes](#compute-size) up to 4 vCPUs and 16 GB RAM, _Autosuspend_ (**5 minutes+** or never)
-- [All advanced Postgres features](#advanced-postgres-features): Connection pooling, logical replication, Postgres extensions, and custom extensions
+- [Advanced Postgres features](#advanced-postgres-features): Connection pooling, logical replication, and Standard extensions
 - [All additional features](#additional-features): Includes [point-in-time restore](#point-in-time-recovery) up to **7 days** in the past
 - [Extra usage](/docs/introduction/how-billing-works#extra-usage): Launch plan users can access extra compute usage, which is billed automatically.
 Please refer to our [pricing](https://neon.tech/pricing) page for the per-hour compute cost.
-- [Expert support](/docs/introduction/support): Launch plan users have access to **Expert** Neon support, which includes access to the Neon Support team via support tickets.
+- [Standard support](/docs/introduction/support): Launch plan users have access to **Standard** Neon support, which includes access to the Neon Support team via support tickets.

 ### Scale